This internship is offered in partnership with Wild Rivers Conservancy and the National Park Service at the St. Croix National Scenic Riverway.

-The Riverway, one of the nation’s first wild and scenic rivers, is a National Park consisting of 255 river miles that flow through some of the most scenic and least developed country in the Upper Midwest.
+The Riverway, one of the nation’s first wild and scenic rivers, is a National Park consisting of 255 river miles that flow through some of the most scenic and least developed land in the Upper Midwest.

 Learn more at: www.nps.gov/sacn

 Wild Rivers Conservancy is a nonprofit organization that works to inspire stewardship to forever ensure the rare ecological integrity of the St. Croix and Namekagon Riverway.

 Learn more at: www.wildriversconservancy.org

 These positions will work within the St. Croix National Scenic Riverway’s Natural Resources Program, which is housed within the Resource Stewardship and Education Division.
 They will be supervised by the park’s terrestrial biologist and/or aquatic biologist.
 These internships provide students with practical work experience in resource management in a national park.

 Interns work with resource management and other park staff to gain a deeper understanding of the park’s resources and perform biological work to protect the Riverway.
 Interns will learn about and be engaged with: